vdsm/virtual-dsm/readme.md

       - /mnt/data/example:/storage3
     ```

-  * ### How do I change the space reserved by the virtual disk?
+  * ### How do I create a growable disk?

     By default, the entire disk space is reserved in advance.
-To create a growable disk that only reserves the space that is actually used, add the following environment variable:
+To create a growable disk that only allocates space that is actually used, add the following environment variable:

     ```yaml
     environment:
-      ALLOCATE: "N"
+      DISK_FMT: "qcow2"
     ```

-    Keep in mind that this will not affect any of your existing disks, it only applies to newly created disks.
+    This can also be used to convert any existing disks to the ```qcow2``` format.

   * ### How do I increase the amount of CPU or RAM?